Steven-N-Hart/bior_annotate/dockerFiles/README.md

 #### Now check out your results
 You should now have 2 output files:
- * OUT.vcf.gz: The compressed & annotated VCF
+ * `OUT.vcf.gz`: The compressed & annotated VCF
- * OUT.vcf.gz.tbi: The index file for the compressed VCF
+ * `OUT.vcf.gz.tbi`: The index file for the compressed VCF

 # All done!